HANATM/Project-HoneyPot-RaspberryPi/README.md

 <h1 center="align">Project Components </h1>

-- [**Elastic Stack**] (https://github.com/HANATM/Project1-Real-Time-Honeypot-System-for-the-Detection-and-Prevention-of-System-Attacks/tree/main/ELK%20stack)  : The Elastic Stack is a group of open source products from Elastic designed to help users take data from any type of source and in any format, and search, analyze and visualize that data in real time.
+- [**Elastic Stack**] (https://github.com/HANATM/Project1-Real-Time-Honeypot-System-for-the-Detection-and-Prevention-of-System-Attacks/tree/main/ELK%20stack)  : The Elastic Stack is a group of open source products from Elastic designed to help users take data from any type of source and in any format, and search, analyze and visualize that data in real time.</br>
-- -Elasticsearch for storing events.
+- -Elasticsearch for storing events . </br>
--Logstash  is a data collection engine that unifies data from multiple sources and  sends event to Elasticsearch.
+-Logstash  is a data collection engine that unifies data from multiple sources and  sends event to Elasticsearch. </br>
--Kibana for displaying events dashboards.
+-Kibana for displaying events dashboards. </br>

 [**NGINX**] (https://github.com/HANATM/Project1-Real-Time-Honeypot-System-for-the-Detection-and-Prevention-of-System-Attacks/tree/main/Ngnix%20) , Nginix provides secure remote access (reverse proxy) to Kibana